 Review current suppliers.

 The team should investigate the following: Have there been supply interruptions?
 Has one product been ordered, but another one delivered?
 Have there been complaints from department heads about working with the current suppliers?
 Have costs fluctuated without an apparent reason or explanation?
 Is necessary documentation provided with all products purchased, including regulatory compliance certifications?
 Have there been invoicing issues such as incorrect invoices?
-“Many times, the audit will reveal a pattern that was not noticed before.
+“Many times, the supply audit will reveal a pattern that was not noticed before.
 For instance, invoicing errors or the delivery of the wrong products all too frequently are not good signs.”

 If considering a new supplier, the first step is to visit the supplier’s website.
 The site will likely be an e-commerce site, “but that’s not what we are concerned about at this juncture.
 The appearance of the site and how professional it looks will often reflect the supplier behind it.”
 Wilson adds that the site should also include ample content – words, videos, as well as graphics – that are educational and instructional.
 “We want to look for a supplier that is not here to just sell us something.
 We want a supplier that is going to guide and educate.
 The [website] content should reflect this.”